Kyuu-Ji/htb-write-up/ellingson/write-up-ellingson.md

 ```

 Unfortunately it does not get back to us, which means there is a firewall in between and thus a reverse shell connection is not possible.
-Going through the file system is hard to read and by using the following function, it is slightly cleaner:
+Going through the file system is hard to read but by using the following function, it is slightly cleaner:
 ```python
 def run(cmd): from subprocess import getoutput;x=getoutput(cmd);print(x)
 ```